The Chinese Revolution

 Alpha History’s Chinese Revolution website contains hundreds of primary and secondary sources to help you understand the evolution of China between 1898 and 1976.
 Our topic pages, written by experienced teachers and historians, provide concise summaries of key events and issues.
 They are supported by reference material like timelines, glossaries, maps, quotations and profiles of prominent historians.
 There is also a range of online activities, such as crosswords and multiple choice quizzes, where you can test and revise your understanding of China in revolution.

-With the exception of primary sources, all content on this website is © Alpha History 2019-22.
-This content may not be copied, republished or redistributed without the express permission of Alpha History.
-For more information about the use of Alpha History’s website and content, please refer to our Terms of Use.
-This site uses pinyin romanisations of Chinese words and names.
-Refer to this page for details.
+With the exception of primary sources, all content on this website is © Alpha History 2018-23.
+Content on this website may not be copied, republished or redistributed without the express permission of Alpha History.
+For more information please refer to our Terms of Use.
+Please note: this website uses pinyin romanisations of Chinese words and names.
+Refer to this page for more information.